Motor RuntimeMeasurement

 Type of Measurement

-This is a direct measurement of motor runtime and determines the operating schedule of the motor.
+Measurement of the motor runtime is a direct measurement and determines the operating schedule of the motor.

 Use the manufacturer’s software to set up and launch the logger(s).
 Refer to the equipment’s user manual for detailed instructions on how to set up the logger.